quii/go-specs-greet/README.md

 CMD [ "./svr" ]
 ```

 Don't worry too much about the details here; it can be refined and optimised, but for this example, it'll suffice.
 The advantage of our approach here is we can later improve our Dockerfile and have a test to prove it works as we intend it to.
-This is the real strength of having black-box tests!
+This is a real strength of having black-box tests!

 Try and rerun the test; it should complain about not being able to build the image.
-Of course, that's because we haven't added a program yet!
+Of course, that's because we haven't written a program to build yet!

 For the test to fully execute, we'll need to create a program that listens on `8080`, but **that's all**.
 Stick to the TDD discipline, don't write the production code that would make the test pass until we've verified the test fails as we'd expect.